On-demand Webinar Coming Soon

 Achieving initial accreditation for a certification program, or programs, is a significant accomplishment.
 Maintaining that accreditation takes commitment.
 Some organizations go a step beyond, seeking a second accreditation for their programs.
 These organizations add an additional accreditation for various reasons—enhancing credibility, regulatory requirement, market competition, international expansion, internal validity, additional quality, etc.

 For organizations that are considering the addition of a second accreditation, this on-demand webinar examines benefits, strategies, and processes to complete the process.
 Primarily targeted to NCCA accredited programs considering the addition of accreditation under the ISO/IEC 17024 standards, content can also be applied to other combinations of accreditations.

-- Value of two accreditations – AAMA and NCHEC will discuss the factors that influenced the organization to seek dual accreditation under NCCA and 17024.
+- Value of two accreditations – AAMA and NCHEC discuss the factors that influenced the organization to seek dual accreditation under NCCA and 17024.

-- Strategy and approach – Drawing on the experience gained from submitting more than 270 accreditation applications, SeaCrest will provide insight into how to develop a strategy for adding on a second accreditation, leveraging existing information while identifying compliance gaps, managing expectations of leadership and staff, and implementing a realistic approach and project plan.
+- Strategy and approach – Drawing on the experience gained from submitting more than 270 accreditation applications, SeaCrest provides insight into how to develop a strategy for adding on a second accreditation, leveraging existing information while identifying compliance gaps, managing expectations of leadership and staff, and implementing a realistic approach and project plan.

-- Maintenance of two accreditations – AAMA and NCHEC will discuss their approach to maintaining two accreditations, associated challenges, and how they overcome them.
+- Maintenance of two accreditations – AAMA and NCHEC discuss their approach to maintaining two accreditations, associated challenges, and how they overcome them.

 Format: On-demand Webinar

 Duration: Approximately 1 hour, including time for Q&A